Stable nuclide: Still-unobserved decay

-It is expected that some continual improvement of experimental sensitivity will allow discovery of very mild radioactivity (instability) of some isotopes that are considered to be stable today.
-For an example of a recent discovery, it was not until 2003 that bismuth-209 (the only primordial isotope of bismuth) was shown to be very mildly radioactive, confirming theoretical predictions from nuclear physics that bismuth-209 would decay very slowly by alpha emission.
+It is expected that improvement of experimental sensitivity will allow discovery of very mild radioactivity of some isotopes now considered stable.
+For example, in 2003 it was reported that bismuth-209 (the only primordial isotope of bismuth) is very mildly radioactive, with half-life (1.9 ± 0.2) × 10^{19} yr, confirming earlier theoretical predictions from nuclear physics that bismuth-209 would very slowly alpha decay.

-Isotopes that are theoretically believed to be unstable but have not been observed to decay are termed as observationally stable.
-Currently there are 161 theoretically unstable isotopes, 45 of which have been observed in detail with no sign of decay, the lightest in any case being 36Ar.
+Isotopes that are theoretically believed to be unstable but have not been observed to decay are termed observationally stable.
+Currently there are 105 "stable" isotopes which are theoretically unstable, 40 of which have been observed in detail with no sign of decay, the lightest in any case being ^{36}Ar.
+Many "stable" nuclides are "metastable" in that they would release energy if they were to decay, and are expected to undergo very rare kinds of radioactive decay, including double beta decay.

+146 nuclides from 62 elements with atomic numbers from 1 (hydrogen) to 66 (dysprosium) except 43 (technetium), 61 (promethium), 62 (samarium), and 63 (europium) are theoretically stable to any kind of nuclear decay — except for the theoretical possibility of proton decay, which has never been observed despite extensive searches for it; and spontaneous fission (SF), which is theoretically possible for the nuclides with atomic mass numbers ≥ 93, that is all those with atomic numbers ≥ 41.

+Besides SF, other theoretical decay routes for heavier elements include: